bcgov/gis-pantry/_start-here/Pantry_Coding_Standards.md

 ## General Formatting
 **First off >> [Here are some templates to consider...](samples-templates)**

+## Generalization
+An attempt should be made to generalize submissions as much as is feasible.
+- References to specific data are parameterized
+- Parameters are easy to find and alter
+- Variable names altered where necessary
+- Anything else that would be useful for a user jumping into the script

+## Read-Me Files
+All scripts in the pantry must have an accompanying readme.
+Please see readme.md in [gis-pantry/_getting-started/Script-Template/](https://github.com/bcgov/gis-pantry/edit/master/_getting-started/Script-Template/).

 ### General Guidelines
 - Be mindful and consistent with whitespace